qutip/qutip-tutorials/tutorials-v4/time-evolution/011_floquet_solver.md

 We can now use the `qutip.fsesolve()` function to solve the dynamics of the system using the Floquet formalism for the Schrödinger equation.
 The arguments are similar to the ones passed to `qutip.sesolve()`.
 There is an optional parameter `T` which defines the period of the time-dependence.
 If `T` is not given it is assumed that the passed `tlist` spans one period.
 Therefore we always pass `T` in this tutorial.

-The `Tsteps` argument to `fsesolve()` can be used to set the number of time steps in one period `T` for which the Floquet mods are precalculated.
+The `Tsteps` argument to `fsesolve()` can be used to set the number of time steps in one period `T` for which the Floquet modes are precalculated.
 Increasing this number should result in a better numerical accuracy. `Tsteps` should be even!

 ```python
 # period time